-- Food Pairing Suggestiona bacon-wrapped filet, or a grilled bacon-and-cheddar sandwich.
+- Food Pairing Suggestionlamb dishes, or a Philly cheesesteak sandwich.

 Pork Tenderloin With Tart Cherry Port And Caraway Sauce This delicious recipe from Sonoma County's J. Fritz Winery matches beautifully with almost any red wine.
 It makes 4 to 6 servings.
 Get The Recipe

 Stuffed Flank Steak With Sonoma Sausage Spinach And Pine Nuts Cabernet Sauvignon calls for hearty food, and this recipe is an ideal match.
 It serves 6...
 Get The RecipeCabernet Sauvignon Ice Cream Our friends at Alexander Valley Vineyards came up with this wonderful recipe a few years ago.
 We've tried it with Cabernet Sauvignon as the recipe calls for, as well as Merlot, Primitivo, Cabernet Franc and Zinfandel... and every time, it turns out delicious!
 It's best made with an ice cream maker, and if you have such a machine, it's extremely easy to assemble.
 Enjoy!
 Get The Recipe